 As a result, we can empower Rotarians to mobilise communities and address the underlying issues of conflict.
 Additionally, we can build a strong message about the importance of Positive Peace within communities.

 Rotary and IEP have already worked together to train more than 400 Rotary Peace Fellows on the Global Peace Index methodology and Positive Peace.

 The extended partnership will build on this program by developing regional groups of Positive Peace “activators” and facilitators within local Rotary clubs around the world, forming regional coalitions of peacebuilders.

 The continuation of the partnership builds on a strong foundation.
 Over the last two years, two large-scale Positive Peace workshops in Mexico and Colombia brought diverse people, peacebuilders and Rotarians together to identify and develop local peace projects leading to successful and creative follow-on projects, including a “peace mural” project painting public spaces in Mexico, and a radio broadcasting project promoting the concepts of Positive Peace.

-In addition to rolling out further large-scale workshops in the coming years, Rotary and IEP will also develop a versatile one-day Positive Peace workshops for Rotarians around the world to engage youth groups, community leaders, small business owners and local governments.
+In addition to rolling out further large-scale workshops in the coming years, Rotary and IEP will also develop a versatile one-day Positive Peace workshops.
+The workshops will aim to help Rotarians around the world to engage youth groups, community leaders, small business owners and local governments.

-Learn more about how you can activate Positive Peace in your community here.
+Learn more about how you can activate Positive Peace in your community.